nama-gatsuo/DailySketch/README.md

 # Daily Sketch
-Maily using openFrameworks.
+Coding challenge as my routine (but not pure "daily") since 2017.
-Since 2017
+Mainly using openFrameworks.